larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 ### 3.4 Integrate networks

 Now we will make the union of the intersection network, which contains the disease scores, and the experimental network.
 Use the **Merge** tool again to make the **Union** of the merged network and ‘String Network’.
-Make sure that the new merged network has the same number of nodes and edges as _STRING Network (physical)_, and that some nodes have a disease score (look for the column with this name and sort it by clicking on the column name).
+Make sure that the new merged network has the same number of nodes and edges as _STRING Network_, and that some nodes have a disease score (look for the column with this name and sort it by clicking on the column name).

 _Which protein from the experiment has the highest disease score?_